 Don’t forget to try the special snack from Jogjakarta: bakpia pathuk.
 Bakpia has many layers like pastry and filled in with mung beans, chocolate, cheese, etc.

-Alternatively you can see Jackass Penguin and feed lori birds in Gembira Loka Zoo.
+Going to the zoo is always fun.
+Here in Yogyakarta you can see Jackass Penguin and feed lori birds in Gembira Loka Zoo.

 Since Jogjakarta is one of the top tourist destinations in Indonesia, there are plenty of accommodations all over the city, range from the five stars to the inn and guest houses.
 We always prefer hotels near Malioboro streets, it’s simply to be closed to our favorite dinner, the gudeg :), and we can go shopping at Malioboro streets anytime we like without fussing about the car park (Malioboro streets is free of carpark and it is difficult to find one nearby) or transportation to go there.